 Ergonomics and Features

-- Like the 75mm and newly announced 24mm f/1.8 lenses this lens has the new 2 mode switch that can be set to MF and set the aperture.
+- Like the 75mm and 35mm f/1.8 lenses this lens has the new 2 mode switch that can be set to MF and set the aperture.
 Executed well and I like it.

 - Adds a focus hold button that is more than just a focus hold button like the ones on other Sony FE lens.
 More on that below.